Tasikmalaya West Java, Indonesia Travel Guide

 Fill out upon arrival or digitally.

-Complete online before landing in Indonesia.
+Complete online before landing in The nation of indonesia.

 The Indonesian Rupiah (IDR) is the local currency.
 Exchange major foreign currencies at banks or authorized money changers in larger cities.
 ATMs are widely available in Tasikmalaya for withdrawing IDR.
 Carry some small IDR denominations for local markets, street vendors, and public transport.
 Larger hotels, restaurants, plus large food stores accept plastic.
-Using ATMs inside banks or major shopping centers for safety is a practice.
+Using ATMs inside banks or major shopping centers for safety is a a practice.
 Let your bank know you are traveling plans to avoid card blocks.

 200,000 - 470,000 (USD 13-30) for basic accommodation, street food, and public transport.

-470,000 - 1,250,000 (USD 30-80) for comfortable hotels, mid-range dining, and taxi/ride-sharing.
+470,000 - 1,250,000 (USD 30-80) for comfortable hotels, mid-dining across a spectrum, and taxi/ride-sharing.

-1,250,000 - 3,500,000+ (USD 80-225+) for higher-end hotels, fine dining, and private car with driver.
+1,250,000 - 3,500,000+ (USD 80-225+) for higher-high-end accommodations, fine dining, and private car with driver.

 15,000 - 30,000 per dish.